doga/rdf-dataflow/README.md

 This JavaScript library introduces:

-1. A new JSON-based [RDF 1.2](https://www.w3.org/TR/rdf12-concepts/) serialisation format called `RDF Dataflow`.
+1. A JSON-based [RDF 1.2](https://www.w3.org/TR/rdf12-concepts/) serialisation format called `RDF Dataflow`.
-1. A serialiser and a deserialiser for RDF Dataflow documents.
+1. A serialiser and a deserialiser for `RDF Dataflow` documents.
 These functions can run on any JavaScript runtime, both in web browsers and outside of them.

 ## An open format